Gender pay gap

 Median bonus pay

-The women's median bonus pay is 64.1% higher than men's.
+The median bonus pay for women is 64.1% higher than the median bonus pay for men.

 The median bonus pay was £3,611 for women and £2,200 for men.

 More men than women worked for Gentoo.
 If we paid all employees equally, there may still be a gender pay gap because of the split within the workforce.